 Minimum Order 6 Units (straight or mixed)

 Our SRH Chardonnay is from a distinctive 12 row selection of our oldest Chardonnay vines at Olive Tree Hill vineyard planted in 1976 to clone P58.
 These rows are unique from the remainder of the vineyard in part due to being most in contact with and influenced by the site of an ancient seabed, and the rows sit in the middle of a north facing slope with an east-west row exposition.

-Fruit came to the winery in very good condition and was all whole bunch pressed to tank for settling overnight before racking to barrels.
-Wild yeast fermentation in French oak hogsheads of which 30% was new, followed by partial malolactic fermentation (70%).
-The wine was blended and bottled in February and rested in bottle until the upcoming release.
+Handpicked fruit was whole bunch pressed to tank for settling overnight before racking to barrels.
+Wild yeast fermentation in French oak hogsheads of which 33% was new, followed by partial malolactic fermentation (70%).
+The wine was left unstirred on lees for 10 months before being blended and bottled in February.

 Stay up to date with news, events and impending new releases from Bannockburn Vineyards.